severalnines/docs/dsl.rst

 ClusterControl DSL
 ==================

 This documentation provides detailed information on ClusterControl Domain Specific Language (DSL).
-The DSL syntax is similar to JavaScript, with extensions to provide access to ClusterControl’s internal data structures and functions.
+The DSL syntax is similar to JavaScript, with extensions to provide access to ClusterControl's internal data structures and functions.
 The CCDSL allows you to execute SQL statements, run shell commands/programs across all your cluster hosts, and retrieve results to be processed for advisors/alerts or any other actions.

 Introduction
 ------------

 This language will be provided for the users, to implement monitoring related code in a language similar to JavaScript.
-The code is executed on the ClusterControl CMON Controller and will have access to the cluster nodes through the network.
+The code is executed on the Cmon Controller and will have access to the cluster nodes through the network.

 The language is different from JavaScript in some ways.
 Here is a list of the most important differences: